A giant donut-shaped machine just proved a near-limitless clean power source is possible - KVIA

 Fusion, on the other hand, is much safer, can produce little waste and requires only small amounts of abundant, naturally-sourced fuel, including elements extracted from seawater.
 This makes it an attractive option as the world transitions away from the fossil fuels driving climate change.

-In a giant donut-shaped machine known as a tokamak, scientists near the English city of Oxford were able to generate a record-breaking 59 megajoules of sustained fusion energy over five seconds.
+In a giant donut-shaped machine known as a tokamak, scientists working in the English village of Culham, near Oxford, were able to generate a record-breaking 59 megajoules of sustained fusion energy over five seconds on December 21 last year.
+Five seconds is the limit the machine can sustain the power before its magnets overheat.

-To achieve that, scientists had to raise the heat in the machine to a temperature 10 times hotter than the center of the sun, and apply huge amounts of pressure to allow fusion to occur.
+A magnetic field is required to contain the high temperatures needed to carry out the fusion process, which can be as high as 150 million degrees Celsius, 10 times hotter than the center of the sun.

+“Our experiment showed for the first time that it’s possible to have a sustained fusion process using exactly the same fuel mix planned for future fusion power plants,” Tony Donné, CEO of EUROfusion, said at a press conference.

+EUROfusion, a consortium that includes 4,800 experts, students and staff from across Europe, carried out the project in partnership with the UK Atomic Energy Authority.
+The European Commission also contributed funding.

 The potential for fusion energy is enormous.
-The JET experiment used the elements deuterium and tritium — which are isotopes of hydrogen — to fuel the fusion.
-Those elements can be found in seawater.
+The experiment used the elements deuterium and tritium — which are isotopes of hydrogen — to fuel the fusion.
+Those elements are likely to be used in commercial-scale fusion, and can be found in seawater.

 “The energy you can get out of the fuel deuterium and tritium is massive.
-For example, powering the whole of current UK electrical demand for a day would require 0.5 tonnes of deuterium, which could be extracted from seawater — where its concentration is low but plentiful — from about 3,000 tonnes of seawater per day,” Tony Roulstone from the University of Cambridge’s Department of Engineering told CNN.
+For example, powering the whole of current UK electrical demand for a day would require 0.5 tonnes of deuterium, which could be extracted from seawater — where its concentration is low but plentiful,” Tony Roulstone from the University of Cambridge’s Department of Engineering told CNN.

-He said the fusion generated by JET was around the same as a wind turbine, and could power one house’s energy for a day.
+He said the fusion generated by the tokamak — called the Joint European Torus (JET) — was around the same as a wind turbine, and could power one house’s energy for a day.

 “But if generated repeatedly, it could power thousands of houses.”